SourceMation/charts/charts/monitoring-stack-app/1.0.0/app-readme.md

 ## Monitoring Stack App

-This chart is based off of the some upstream charts.
-The chart deploys set of crds and apps, which are neccessery to configure monitoring,.
+This chart is based of the some upstream charts.
+The chart deploys set of crds and apps, which are neccessary to configure monitoring stack.

 For more information on how to use the feature, refer to our [docs](https://github.com/sourcemation/charts).